Rick Alden

-Richard P. "Rick" Alden (born July 4, 1964 in Baltimore, Maryland) is the founder and former CEO of Skullcandy, Inc., Device Step-In Snowboard Bindings, Stance Socks, and co-founder of Plus550 LLC.
+Richard P. Alden (born July 4, 1964) is an American entrepreneur and the founder and former CEO of Skullcandy, Inc., Device Step-In Snowboard Bindings, Stance Socks, and co-founder of Plus550 LLC.

 Education and career

 While studying at the University of Colorado Boulder, Alden co-founded his first company with Jim Gardner in 1986—National Snowboard Inc (NSI), an events and marketing company producing consumer, amateur, and pro-snowboarding events nationwide.
-When NSI moved to Denver, Rick transferred to the University of Colorado Denver, where he received his Bachelor of Arts in political science.
+When NSI moved to Denver, Alden transferred to the University of Colorado Denver, where he received his Bachelor of Arts in political science.
 Alden launched his second venture in 1995, designing and patenting the first step-in snowboard boot and binding system.
 This venture was co-founded with snowboard industry veteran Brett Conrad, and launched under the brand name, Device Manufacturing.

 Skullcandy

-In 2003, Alden formed Skullcandy designing products that offered consumer audio solutions conducive to an active lifestyle.
+In 2003, Alden formed Skullcandy designing headphones and other audio products targeted as skiers, skateboarders and other outdoor activities.
 The first Skullcandy product – the Skullcandy Portable LINK – was introduced at the 2003 Consumer Electronic Show (CES) in Las Vegas, where it won its first Design and Innovation Award.
 A few weeks later, the brand was launched to the action sports industry at the SnowSports Industries America Snow Show.

 In 2008, Skullcandy debuted 2XL to the marketplace at all retail stores.
 From on ear headphones (Shakedown, Phase, Barrel), earbuds (Spoke, Whip, Offset), and even Bluetooth speakers (Ringer), 2XL products come in a wide variety of colors, which is similar to all Skullcandy products like the Uprock, Ink'd 2, and even Jib.

 While CEO of Skullcandy, Alden was issued a patent for technology that integrates mobile phones and music players, known as LINK.

 Alden holds a design patent for the Orvis Batternkill Large Arbor Fly Fishing Reel.